 In establishing this distinction, the EU intends to preserve an open channel with Hezbollah and its representatives in the Lebanese government.

-Austrian Member of the European Parliament Lukas Mandl, from the European People’s Party, said: tat ‘’ it is clear without any doubt that the European Union must ban Hezbollah entirely.
+Austrian Member of the European Parliament Lukas Mandl, from the European People’s Party, said that ‘’ it is clear without any doubt that the European Union must ban Hezbollah entirely.
 There is no so-called ‚political arm‘ and a ‚terrorist arm‘, but one organization acting violently against the only Jewish State, including killings of civilians, many of them children.’’ ‘’A true European Foreign Policy will establish an even stronger relationship with reliable partners in Lebanon,“ he added.

 Mandl has joined more than 50 lawmakers from the European Parliament, national parliaments in Europe, the US Congress and the Canadese parliament, who signed a declaration calling for a total EU ban of Hezbollah.

-‘’The designation of Hezbollah of a terror group in its entirety would not deprive Brussels of its open channel to the Lebanese government.
+‘’The designation of Hezbollah as a terror group in its entirety would not deprive Brussels of its open channel to the Lebanese government.
 The Netherlands, the United Kingdom, Canada, the United States, and others each recognize Hezbollah as a terrorist organization, and each maintains a robust relationship with Lebanon.
 In fact, Lebanon receives more foreign assistance from the U.S. than from any other country in the world,’’ noted Richard Grenell, outgoing U.S. Ambassador to Germany.

 Hezbollah, Iran’s proxy in Lebanon